danielg0/fyp/report.md

 ## SimPoint

-An alternative approach proposed by [@simpoint1] s based on the insight that many programs have repeated phases of similar behaviour.
+An alternative approach proposed by [@simpoint1] is based on the insight that many programs have repeated phases of similar behaviour.
 By identifying these phases and simulating samples of the program that exhibit those phases’ behaviours, we can produce good estimates for metric values over the whole runtime of the program.
 The behaviour of a given section of a program can be characterised by the instructions it executes [@fixme], and so the SimPoint approach identifies phases by considering basic blocks, sections of the program with a single entry and exit point that contain no control flow.
 For example, the following C function to find the maximal element of an array has 6 basic blocks, annotated 1-6 in the x86 assembly output on the right:

 ```{=latex}
 \begin{multicols}{2}